15–17 April 2019

 Geophysicists, geologists, and petroleum engineers involved in interpretation, seismic acquisition and imaging, sequence stratigraphy, reservoir modeling, and seismic reservoir characterization from the E&P industry and academia.

-6 sessions (3 days).
-We will aim for one keynote speaker per session with a closing session at the end of the workshop to serve as outlook going forward.
-The oral presentations are made up of 20 minute talks followed by 5 minutes of Q&A. After each session, a 45-minute discussion session is planned.
-The objective of this session is to allow participants to discuss in detail and learn from each what has worked for them and debate on issues and challenges facing them during their daily workflows.
-Session chairs will also serve as discussion leaders during the 45 minutes.
+8 sessions (3 days).
+Keynote speakers will present.
+The 20-minute, oral presentations will be followed by 5 minutes of Q&A. After each session, a 45-minute discussion session is planned.
+The objective of this session is to allow participants to discuss in detail, learn from each other what has worked effectively, and debate the issues and challenges faced during daily workflows.
+Session chairs will also serve as discussion leaders during the 20 minutes.

 - Structural and stratigraphic interpretation

 - Recent advances in processing techniques for improved interpretation